 Additionally, when we graze we often make different food choices than when we have planned snacks.
 For example, we often turn to convenient “snack” foods such as chips, pretzels, cookies, and candy.
 That said, if you put out a bowl of berries or a tray of sliced veggies, there’s a good chance you will reach for those when you graze as well.

 When we make a plan to have a mindful snack we are more likely to include nutrient-dense foods such as fruits, veggies, whole grains, and protein.
-In addition, we will probably put a little more time and effort into our snack.
-Of course, sometimes the star of our mindful snack will be pleasure, for example when we savor delicious, freshly made cookies.
+In addition, we will probably put a little more time and effort into our snacks.
+Of course, sometimes the stars of our mindful snack will be pleasure and satisfaction, for example when we savor delicious, freshly made cookies.

 So It’s Better to Plan Snacks?

 For adults, I recommend doing what works for you and your lifestyle.
 If you feel great as a grazer you don’t need to change your habits.
-However, if you find that you are consuming more snacks than you would like, eating less nutritiously than you would like, not mindfully eating, or not hungry enough come regular meals, perhaps it’s time for more structure.
-In addition, know that frequent snacking could increase your risk of cavities.
+However, if you find that you are consuming more or fewer snacks than you would like, eating less nutritiously than you would like, not mindfully eating, or not hungry enough come regular meals, perhaps it’s time for more structure.
+(In addition, know that frequent snacking could increase your risk of cavities.)